updated on 19 August 2021

 Paralegals work in law firms, but are not qualified as solicitors or chartered legal executives.
-Although paralegals used to be seen purely as support staff, the role of paralegal has moved beyond just assisting solicitors.
-Paralegals are becoming a distinct group of legal professionals in their own right, although this kind of role is often still used as a stepping stone to becoming a solicitor or chartered legal executive.
+Although paralegals used to be seen purely as support staff, the role of a paralegal has moved beyond just assisting solicitors.
+Paralegals are a distinct group of legal professionals in their own right, although this kind of role is often still used as a stepping stone to becoming a solicitor or chartered legal executive.

 Another common reason why many graduates work as paralegals is that this is a good way to gain the crucial legal work experience needed to get a training contract.
 Some paralegals gain experience and then apply for a training contract at the same firm, while others move on from firms where this is not an option and go on to apply successfully elsewhere.

 ‘Equivalent means’ and SQE offer alternative path to qualification

-It is possible to use experience gained in a paralegal role to qualify as a solicitor, as long as you have a university degree and have completed the LPC.
-In 2015 Shaun Lawler was one of the first solicitors to qualify in this new way.
+Shaun Lawler was one of the first solicitors to qualify through equivalent means in 2015.
 He says: “If people have the necessary qualifications and experience, then they should be able to qualify as solicitors without needing a law firm’s say so.
 Paralegal work effectively got my foot in the door of the legal profession.
 I moved away from home to London and applied for a few different paralegal roles with the aim of getting some experience while completing the LPC.
 Working and studying at the same time was hard, but it definitely gave me the experience that I needed to move forward, without which I would have found it much harder to pursue qualification as a solicitor.”